LIFETIME DEAL — LIMITED TIME

 What is difference between EPUB and MOBI?

-EPUB is a widely compatible eBook format that works on most e-readers except Kindle, offering flexible layout and rich media integration.
-MOBI is primarily used for Amazon Kindle devices and is less flexible in layout but fully integrated with the Kindle ecosystem.
+EPUB is a widely compatible ebook format that works on most e-readers (and apps) except Kindle in many cases, with flexible layout and support for richer content.
+MOBI is mainly used for Amazon Kindle devices and is less flexible with layout, but it integrates tightly with Kindle’s reading experience.

 How do I play MOBI files?

-To “play” or read MOBI files, transfer them to a Kindle device via USB or email, or use the Kindle app on other devices like smartphones, tablets, and computers.
+To “play” or read MOBI files, transfer them to your Kindle via USB or email, or open them using the Kindle app on devices like smartphones, tablets, and computers.

 What app do you need to open a MOBI file?

-To open a MOBI file, you can use the Kindle app available on various platforms, including iOS, Android, and PC.
-Other e-reader apps like FBReader or MOBI Reader also support MOBI files.
+To open a MOBI file, you can use the Kindle app on iOS, Android, or PC.
+Other reader apps like FBReader or MOBI Reader can also support MOBI files depending on the book.

 MOBI file reader?

-A MOBI file reader is typically an e-reader application that can open and display MOBI format eBooks.
-The most common MOBI file reader is the Amazon Kindle app, but other options include Calibre (for computers) and MOBI Reader apps (for non-Kindle devices).
+A MOBI file reader is basically an ebook app that can open and display MOBI books.
+The most common is the Amazon Kindle app, but on computers you can also use Calibre to view and manage MOBI files.
+For non-Kindle devices, MOBI Reader apps can work too.

 Stefan